 Adding strands or creating smaller loops with a large loop allows for increased resistance... by adding strands or "loops" to the rotation plate you increase the "thickness" of the band.

 Length is another factor in band resistance.
-As length increases... resistance also increases.
+As length increases on a taunt band... resistance also increases.
 Resistance bands have a limit as to how far they can stretch.
 It's important to have stretch left in the band at the end of the motion.

 The amount of resistance you should use when performing an exercise with a band is determined by your ability to maintain proper alignment.
 The hip, knee and foot stay aligned for the duration of the exercise... too much resistance will pull you out of alignment.
 The neuromuscular response requires precision... especially with corrective work.

 Functional exercise can be done with a single leg on the plate or one foot on the rotational plate and one foot on the ground.
 If a single leg stance is too challenging... use the other foot or toe to anchor your hips.

 YES!
 You can use any resistance band with StandingFirm® rotational resistance.
 The same rules apply... thickness and length determine the force.

 The V allows for 2 angles of pull on the muscle.
 You can vary your workout by adding or removing angles of pull.